 The other way I style my white hair is by letting it dry naturally and then using curling tongs, again on a medium setting.
 Thankfully, my favorite brand of hot styling tools, Cloud Nine, allows this.
 This gives me lovely bouncy waves until the next shampoo.

 I often have to stretch out my hair between wash days with braids and other hairstyles.
-Here is an example of a hairstyle for transitioning to gray hair or for when your silver hair is completely grown out.
+Here are the hairstyles for transitioning to gray hair or for when your silver hair is completely grown out.

 #6: Prevent Yellow Staining on Gray Hair